-Of the applicable options you identify, I would like to make a prediction based on my own investigation over the years: Those approaches will effectively integrate the training transfer focus of the Next-Level Manager (NLM), the Trainee and the Trainer.
+A Google search on measuring the impact of a training program will likely return several results.
+Most of the relevant approaches found will effectively integrate the training transfer focus of the Next-Level Manager (NLM), the Trainee and the Trainer.

-Of course, you need top-level support and, of course, there are other dynamics and stakeholders to consider.
-But, based on foundational contributions that have withstood the test of sustainment-related time (e.g., Kirkpatrick, Brinkerhof, Broad and Newstrom), I would suggest that aligning the roles and contributions of “the three key” stakeholders merits your focused attention.
+You also need top-level support and there are other dynamics and stakeholders to consider.
+But, based on foundational contributions that have withstood the test of sustainment-related time we would suggest that aligning the roles and contributions of “the three key” stakeholders merits your focused attention.

 - Consider a training program your organization offers.
 On the scale of 1 (low) to 5 (high), assess the transfer-alignment of the NLMs, targeted Trainees and Trainers.